 Other important work on semantic kernel for retrieval has been developed in (Cristianini et al., 2002; Kandola et al., 2002).
 Two methods for inferring semantic similarity from a corpus were proposed.
-In the first a system of equations were derived from the dual relation between word-similarity based on documentsimilarity and viceversa.
+In the first a system of equations were derived from the dual relation between word-similarity based on document-similarity and viceversa.
 The equilibrium point was used to derive the semantic similarity measure.
 The second method models semantic relations by means of a diffusion process on a graph defined by lexicon and co-occurrence information.
 The major difference with our approach is the use of a different source of prior knowledge, i.e. WN.
 Similar techniques were also applied in (Hofmann, 2000) to derive a Fisher kernel based on a latent class decomposition of the term-document matrix.

-6. Conclusions
+6 Conclusions

-The introduction of semantic prior knowledge in IR and TC is important as a way to lower the training set size and thus increase the applicability of Web learning from suitably selected examples.
-In this paper, we used the conceptual density function on the WordNet (WN) hierarchy to define a document similarity metric and derive a semantic kernel to train Support Vector Machine classifiers.
+The introduction of semantic prior knowledge in IR has always been an interesting subject as the examined literature suggests.
+In this paper, we used the conceptual density function on the Word-Net (WN) hierarchy to define a document similarity metric.
+Accordingly, we defined a semantic kernel to train Support Vector Machine classifiers.
 Cross-validation experiments over 8 categories of 20NewsGroups and Reuters over multiple samples have shown that in poor training data conditions, the WN prior knowledge can be effectively used to improve (up to 4.5 absolute percent points, i.e. 10%) the TC accuracy.